Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential Analysis: Results

 \subsection{Joint inferential analysis reliably infers unobserved components from synthetic data}

 We begin with a simulation study to demonstrate the ability of our joint inferential analysis for age estimation, state estimation, parameter estimation, and model selection.
-We simulate a set of observations from the forward models, and then attempt to recover the true parameters, state, and observation ages.
+We simulate a set of observations from the forward models, and then attempt to recover the true parameters, states, and ages.
 We also estimate the Bayes factors between the forced and unforced model to ensure that we can determine the importance of the astronomical forcing.
-Specifically, observation times were drawn from an imagined core of length 32m sampled at 0.1 m intervals, giving $M=321$ observations in total (giving 980 quantities to infer).
+Specifically, observation times were drawn from an imagined core of length 32m sampled at 0.1 m intervals, giving $M=321$ observations.
 The first observation is a noisy measurement of the true age, where the noise is sampled from a Gaussian distribution with mean zero and a standard deviation of 2 kyr, as if we had observed the BM reversal.

-Figure~\ref{Fig:SS_Results} shows the simulated observations, and compares them with the 95\% highest density region (HDR) intervals for the estimated observation times and climate states, as well as the marginal posterior distributions of the parameters and their true values.
+Figure~\ref{Fig:SS_Results} shows the simulated observations, and compares them with the 95\% highest density regions (HDRs) for the estimated ages and states, as well as the marginal posterior distributions of the parameters and their true values.
 The linear trend has been removed from the age versus depth plot so that the variation is more clearly visible.
-Note that the age-depth relationship is not a simple linear relationship (which would be a horizontal line), and in particular, there is a large period of time in which little sediment is deposited in the middle of the record.
-Despite this hiatus, the true observation times are in regions of high posterior probability density throughout the dataset, showing that we are able to recover the observation ages.
-Likewise, the majority of the true values for both the observable and unobservable state variables lie within the 95\% HDR intervals throughout the core.
+Note that the age-depth relationship is not a linear relationship (which would be a horizontal line), and in particular, there is a large period of time in which little sediment is deposited in the middle of the record.
+Despite this hiatus, the true ages are in regions of high posterior probability density throughout the dataset, showing that we are able to recover the ages.
+Likewise, the majority of the true values for both the observable and unobservable state variables lie within the 95\% HDRs throughout the core.
 As would be expected, the posterior variance for the unobservable state is larger than for the observable state, particularly when the system switches between glacial and interglacial periods.
 Finally, the true parameter values lie in regions of high posterior probability density.